DolphyWind/dolphywind.github.io/content/posts/the_silly_solution.md

 ```

 Before we get into the next section, I want to explain how exactly it finds the number of fours.
 First, it divides `n`
 by 4 and sets it equal to `n4`.
-But this is not enough, because not every number is not divisible by 4 (duh).
+But this is not enough, because not every number is divisible by 4 (duh).
 So it also calculates `n % 4`, and
 sets it equal to `d` (I avoided using modulus operator and went with `n-n4*4` there because it is faster, yes I am obsessed
 with tiny and probably negligible speed improvements).
 Since this value can take values 0, 1, 2 and 3; I manually counted how many fours I had to remove
 in order for the difference to be divisible by 5: